-Welcome to Tea Tuesday, my weekly tribute to the art of having tea.
+Welcome to my virtual tea party, my tribute to the art of having tea.
 As Henry James once said: “There are few hours in life more agreeable than the hour dedicated to the ceremony known as afternoon tea.”

-I host Tea Tuesday each week, a virtual tea party which was inspired by Christine, a follower who lives in France, who was curious about English tea traditions after watching a few episodes of Downton Abbey.
 The British may have failed miserably in other culinary areas, but they excel in the tea ritual.
-Join me every Tuesday as I dish on Downton Abbey, the Royal Family, UK tourism and other topical tea issues one might discuss at tea, served up with a tea treat recipe with a history.
+I regularly dish on Downton Abbey, the Royal Family, UK tourism and other topical tea issues one might discuss at tea, served up with a tea treat recipe with a history.

 Stilton and Fig Tart with Walnut Dressing